GoogleContainerTools/skaffold/docs-v2/content/en/docs/upgrading/_index.md

 - `skaffold render` flags usage (see [render docs]({{< relref "/docs/pipeline-stages/renderers" >}}) and [render schema]({{< relref "/docs/references/yaml#manifests" >}}) for more details)

-If you encounter any issues using skaffold `v2.0.0-beta3`, particularly any regressions that used to work differently or succeed in `v1`, please file an issue at[GoogleContainerTools/skaffold](https://github.com/GoogleContainerTools/skaffold/issues).
+If you encounter any issues using skaffold `v2.0.0-beta3`, particularly any regressions that used to work differently or succeed in `v1`, please file an issue at [GoogleContainerTools/skaffold](https://github.com/GoogleContainerTools/skaffold/issues).